The Oscars are better off without a James Franco nomination. Here's why

 See who made the Academy's short list for actress and actor in a leading role.
-USA TODAY

 The Oscars won't be repeating a Casey Affleck moment with James Franco this year.